ndarville/wishlist/README.md

         https://github.com/ndarville/wishlist

+5. Delete `CNAME` which points to the custom domain of my wishlist.
+If you want to use your own custom domain, keep it but change it to point to yours instead.

-5. Update `wishes.yml`, when you create new work you want to share.
+6. Update `wishes.yml`, when you create new work you want to share.

     You can do this with Git or the browser interface at